sofiabelen/sofiabelen.github.io/content/projects/visualizing-rusts-vtables-how-dyn-trait-works-in-memory/index.md

   </figcaption>
 </figure>

-This reinforces our core idea: the vtable is not embedded in the object (like C++), it's external static data that gets paired with the object when you ask for dynamic dispatch.
+This reinforces our core idea: the **vtable pointer** is not embedded in the object (like C++), it's external static data that gets paired with the object when you ask for dynamic dispatch.
 A `Duck` stays a `Duck` no matter if it swims or flies, or how many traits it implements.

 ## Object Safety: Why Not Every Trait Can Be Dyn